tetofonta/gdb-debug-wire-integrated-server/README.md

 Syntax: `(gdb) monitor t[imers] (e[nable] | d[isable])`

 This command sets if the timers should run during single stepping and instruction execution.

+##### monitor reset
+Syntax: `(gdb) monitor frequency <hex frequency / 1000>`

+This command sets the expected Debug Wire frequency and reinitialize the gdb server.
+_NOTE: if the Debug Wire connection fails, the server will report E05 for any command which needs the target to be halted.
+GDB won't allow any monitor command if the initialization fails, so a small script is required to be able to set the right frequency [see Software Tools](#software-tools)_

 #### Breakpoint management